 Consider alternative viewpoints

-Similarly, considering arguments that are at odds with your stance can also help reduce your self-focus, and thus mitigate the egocentric bias.
-For example, if you believe in a certain political stance, you can try to come up with reasons why a competing stance might also be good.
-This will allow you to understand why people support that alternative stance, and will help you assess your own beliefs in a more rational manner.
+Similarly, another way to do this is to consider arguments that contradict your existing stance.
+For example, if you believe in a certain political stance, you can try to come up with reasons why an opposing stance might also be good.
+This will allow you to understand why people support that opposing stance, and will help you assess your own beliefs in a more rational manner.

 Summary and conclusions

 - The egocentric bias is a cognitive bias that causes people to rely too heavily on their own point of view when they examine events in their life or when they try to see things from other people’s perspective.

 - The egocentric bias can, for example, cause you to overestimate the degree to which others notice your mistakes, or to overestimate the degree to which others agree with your political stance.

 - The main reason why we experience the egocentric bias is that we are generally so focused on our own perspective that we find it difficult to adjust from it when we try to assess other people’s perspective.